Sign up to our Newsletter

 A Two-Step Study Process

-The majority of the questions you’ll be asked will be based on the American Bar Association (ABA) Model Rules of Professional Conduct and Model Code of Judicial Conduct
+Most of the questions you’ll be asked will be based on the American Bar Association (ABA) Model Rules of Professional Conduct and Model Code of Judicial Conduct

 NCBE offers free practice questions that can be a good starting point in your practice.
 Once you’ve completed these questions, NCBE also has full simulated MPRE exams and an official study aid with 210 past MPRE questions that you can purchase through their website.